NSW Boat Licence

 - The course includes study resources and practice questions to help you prepare with confidence.

-- If you don’t pass the test on the day, we’ll offer support and a free resit at a convenient time.
+- If you don’t pass the test on the day, we’ll offer support and a free resit on the same day.

 - Do I need a Marine Radio Operator’s Certificate for the NSW Boat Licence course?